Feb. 15, 2012

 After one day, the Lady Bulldogs - the two-time defending champs - are fourth with 72 points, trailing Tennessee's 118, Auburn's 101 and LSU's 74.
 On the men's side, the Bulldogs are third with 73 points.
 Tennessee and Auburn are tied for first with 106 points.

 The 800 freestyle relay of Shannon Vreeland, Melanie Margalis, Jordan Mattern and Megan Romano earned Georgia's first gold medal of the SECs.
 The team stopped the clock in 6:57.09, lowering its automatic cut for next month's NCAA Championships.
 Georgia won the race by more than three seconds as Auburn was second in 7:00.32.
 Georgia's time is the fastest in the nation this season.
+The Lady Bulldogs now have won the 800 freestyle relay each of the last three seasons and eight times overall.
 In the women's 200 medley relay, the team of Kristen Shickora, Megan Molnar, Lauren Harrington and Maddie Locus came in third with a time of 1:37.62.

 "I'm really proud of our (800 free relay) team and how we did," Vreeland said.
 "It's good to start the meet off on the first day with a win.
 We know we've still got a long battle ahead of us.
 Winning this was something we needed to do to get us started right."